scanoss/components/README.md

 ## Docker Environment

-The dependency server can be deployed as a Docker container.
+The component server can be deployed as a Docker container.

 Adjust configurations by updating an .env file in the root of this repository.

 ### How to build

-You can build your own image of the SCANOSS Dependency Server with the ```docker build``` command as follows.
+You can build your own image of the SCANOSS Component Server with the ```docker build``` command as follows.

 ```bash
 make ghcr_build